codetunez/mock-devices/README.md

 ---

 #### V9 Updates
-- Plugins - Provide app level state machines written in JavaScript that can be used at the device or capabilitiy level to provide values (Sample plugin provided)
+- Plugins - Provide app level state machines written in JavaScript that can be used at the device or capability level to provide values (Sample plugin provided)
 - Multiple GEOs - Each device can configure it’s own Geo radius
 - Override loop values - Use the simulation config to override loop duration for a capability
 - Reduced min/max loop times - Default times are now within the seconds and minute ranges